uschpc/webportal-netlify-gatsby/src/navigation/Services/cloud-computing.md

 ### Amazon Web Services

 [Amazon Web Services (AWS)](https://aws.amazon.com/) is USC's preferred and recommended cloud provider.
 AWS provides a broad set of infrastructure services, such as computing power, storage options, networking, and databases, all delivered as a utility: on-demand, available in minutes, with pay-as-you-go pricing.
 All of these resources are maintained in secure data centers in multiple geographic locations.

-The CARC works closely with public cloud vendors to provide research teams with cost-effective cloud access and meet federal compliance regulations (e.g., HIPAA, FERPA).
+The CARC works closely with public cloud vendors to provide research teams with cost-effective cloud access while meeting federal compliance regulations (e.g., HIPAA, FERPA).

 ### Does your research belong in the cloud?